 ABN: 21 696 997 748

 As a result of the continuing pandemic our programme for 2021 will be somewhat modified.
 The first three lectures 2021 will be digital and Ku-ring-gai Members are emailed links to these lectures.
-However, if as an ADFAS member of another society, you are interested in viewing a lecture or lectures you can contact the Ku-ring-gai Chairman, Helen Meddings, on 0457 062 456.
+Further digital lectures have been scheduled for later in the year to compensate for the necessarily cancelled lectures.

 Mrs Helen Meddings

 PROGRAMME FOR 2021

 Painting the Spanish Light: Joaquin Sorolla